PhD Student in Computer Science

 Email: jingwenliu [AT] cs.columbia.edu

-Hi, I’m Jingwen, a PhD student in the Theory of Computation Group at Columbia University, where I am extremely fortunate to be advised by Daniel Hsu and Alex Andoni.
+Hi, I’m Jingwen, a PhD student in the Columbia Core AI Lab (CAIL) and Theory of Computation Group at Columbia University, where I am extremely fortunate to be advised by Daniel Hsu and Alex Andoni.
 I obtained my undergraduate degree at UC San Diego, where I majored in mathematics and computer science.
 During my time at UCSD, I’m extremely honored to work with glorious Sanjoy Dasgupta and Russell Impagliazzo, who sparked my interest in ML theory and TCS research.
 I was also very lucky to work with Xiaolong Wang, who introduced me to CS research.

 Fast attention mechanisms: a tale of parallelism